PaulHBartley/mkproj/INSTALL.md

 3) Use `$ chmod +x mkproj mkvenv mkrepo` to make the files executable.

-4) Copy the three files into a local directory listed in the PATH environment variable (where the shell looks for executables).
+4) Copy the three files into a local directory included in the PATH environment variable (where the shell looks for executables).
    - If it doesn't already exist, you could create a `~/bin` directory and place the **mkproj** files in `~/bin`.
    - If you do create a `~/bin` directory, make sure to add `/home/<username>/bin/` to the PATH variable.
       - Any local `<directory>` can be appended to the PATH variable by adding a line to the `~/.bashrc` file: